-Virtual credit cards, used for online shopping, combines aspects of a typical credit card with digital banking options.
+An online virtual credit card offers added security for online commerce transactions, combining aspects of a typical credit card with digital banking options.

-A virtual credit card is convenient because you no longer need to be in actual possession of it.
-You access it from a protected format on your electronic device.
+A virtual credit card is more convenient because you don’t have to have a physical card to complete an online purchase.
+You access virtual cards for your business from a protected format on an electronic device.

 In addition, you can:

 - Try out new technology options: An online virtual credit card enables you to try new buying technology without taking on much risk.

 - Safe to share: You no longer need to reimburse your employees for purchases they make using their own funds on the company’s behalf, which saves time, paperwork and accounting issues.

 - Simplified returns: Paying taxes is easier because you can record purchases based on custom rules you put in place.

 - Safe subscription options: You can use a virtual credit card for recurring payments such as a monthly subscription.
 While some virtual cards for business are geared for single-use, others can be used repeatedly.
 You simply set the card to be valid until a specific date.

 Manage spending limits: The account holder can set a spending limit on a virtual credit card.
 If it gets stolen, it can’t be used for more than the set amount.
 This also prevents accidental overspending by your employees.